-Official: Trump to challenge California mileage standard
+Official: Trump to challenge California authority on mileage

 EPA officials did not immediately respond to a request for comment Thursday.

-The mileage move would target California’s half-century-old authority under the Clean Air Act to set its own, tough tailpipe emission standards.
-California’s long struggles with smog mean the state has been setting its own mileage standards since before the 1970 law was written.
-Congress allowed California to seek waivers from the national mileage standards for that reason.
+The mileage move would target California’s half-century-old authority under the Clean Air Act to set its own, tough tailpipe emission standards, which are closely linked to fuel efficiency.

+California’s long struggles with smog mean the state has been setting its own standards since before the 1970 law was written.
+Congress allowed California to seek waivers from the national standards for that reason.

-About a dozen states have opted to follow California’s mileage standards
+About a dozen states have opted to follow California’s pollution and mileage standards.

-The waiver has allowed California, the state with the most people and by far the biggest economy, to steer the rest of nation toward cutting down on car and truck emissions that pollute the air and alter the climate.
+The waiver has allowed California, the state with the highest population and by far the biggest economy, to steer the rest of the nation toward cutting down on car and truck emissions that pollute the air and alter the climate.

+Margo Oge, director of the EPA’s Office of Transportation and Air Quality from 1994 to 2012, said the Trump administration is likely to lose in a court challenge of California’s powers.

+“There is nothing under the Clean Air Act that allows the EPA to revoke a waiver that was given to the state,” she said.
+“They cannot do that, in my view, based on 20 years managing the program.”

+Trump’s own administration, in documents proposing to freeze the standards, puts the cost of meeting the Obama-era requirements at around $2,700 per vehicle.
+It claims buyers would save that much by 2025, over standards in place in 2016.
+But that number is disputed by environmental groups and is more than double the estimates from the Obama administration.

+Consumer Reports found that the owner of a 2026 vehicle will pay over $3,300 more for gasoline during the life of a vehicle if the standards are frozen at 2021 levels.

-The auto industry as a whole doesn’t like the far tougher Obama-era mileage standards and fears it won’t be able to meet them, as U.S. consumers keep shifting away from sedans to less-efficient trucks and SUVs.
-Most automakers favor increasing mileage requirements at a lower rate than set under Obama.
+Many in the auto industry don’t like the far tougher Obama-era mileage standards and fear it won’t be able to meet them, as U.S. consumers keep shifting away from sedans to less-efficient trucks and SUVs.
+Most automakers favor increasing mileage requirements at a lower rate than set under President Barack Obama.
 They also want one U.S. standard to avoid having to engineer separate vehicles for California and the states that follow its rules.

-In July four automakers — Ford, Honda, BMW and Volkswagen — broke from the rest of the industry and struck a deal with California agreeing to 3.7 percent increases in mileage per year.
-That’s less than the 5 percent annual increase under the Obama-era standards.
+In July, four automakers — Ford, Honda, BMW and Volkswagen — broke from the rest of the industry and struck a deal with California agreeing to 3.7% increases in mileage per year.
+That’s less than the 5% annual increase under the Obama-era standards.

 The side deal has irked Trump, who has chastised Ford in tweets.